moralesresearch/OpenBASIC/README.md

 OpenBASIC 5.2 and above is made available under the MIT License.
 The Morales Research Disk Operating System 3.3 and below is made avaliable under the Free Research License (version 2.0).

+OpenBASIC v5.4 and MR-DOS 3.3 will be the final release, works are on OpenBASIC v6.0 with uDOS v1.10 or in our next project UT Pascal DOS.